You can find the name Decadron, which belongs to a group of medicines called Corticosteroids.

 - Specific visual alterations (glaucoma).

 - Peptic ulcer.

-If you are not sure if any of the above refers to you, talk to your doctor or pharmacist before using Dexamethasone.
+If you are unsure if any of the above refers to you, talk to your doctor or pharmacist before using Dexamethasone.

-Additional supervision is needed from your doctor when Dexamethasone is used to treat children since glucocorticoids can affect growth.
+Your doctor needs additional supervision when Dexamethasone is used to treat children since glucocorticoids can affect growth.

 Dexamethasone should not be used routinely in preterm infants with respiratory problems.
-Other medicines and Dexamethasone Tell your doctor if you are taking, have recently taken or might have to take any other medicine.
+Other medicines and Dexamethasone Tell your doctor if you are taking, have recently taken, or might have to take any other medication.

-Other medications can affect how Dexamethasone works or Dexamethasone can affect the way these medicines work.
+Other medications can affect how Dexamethasone works, or Dexamethasone can affect how these medicines work.

-- Medications used to treat epilepsy such as phenobarbitone, phenytoin, primidone and carbamazepine.
+- Medications used to treat epilepsy include phenobarbitone, phenytoin, primidone, and carbamazepine.